 Introduction: Our Thoughts on Being a Drone Pilot in Las Vegas

 The Aerial Adventure of a Lifetime awaits those brave enough to take on the challenge of being a drone pilot in Las Vegas.
 Unparalleled sights and sounds await you in this vibrant city, along with numerous opportunities to utilize your skill set.
 Whether you’re an experienced drone operator or just looking to try something new, here are some final thoughts before taking off into the skies above Sin City.
 Being a drone pilot in Las Vegas is not for the faint of heart!
 Learning complicated laws and regulations and being constantly aware of news developments can be challenging.
-However, there are many rewards, including capturing breathtaking images and videos from incredible angles and documenting otherwise inaccessible events.
+However, there are many rewards, including capturing breathtaking images and videos from incredible angles and documenting events that are otherwise inaccessible.
 Whether you are looking for a unique way to make a living or want to learn more about the aerial photography industry, becoming a drone pilot in Las Vegas could be a perfect choice.

 When heading to Las Vegas, aspiring drone pilots should familiarize themselves with the local regulations and laws about UAVs (Unmanned Aerial Vehicles).
 Not only will this help keep you safe, but it will also ensure that locals and tourists respect each other’s airspace.